ckCrimson/Field_Dynamic_System/src/fds/doc/fds_implementation_startergy.md

   * Given `s`, compute `V[s] = { s' | direct transition s → s' is allowed }`.
 * **Use:**

   * Core primitive for both single-step dynamics and multi-step recurrence.
+* **Important Components**
+    *  `get(s)` → set of neighbours
+    *   Defines the transition neighbourhood
+    *   Used by: SingleStepField, MultiStepField, all recurrence logic

 This is the *local neighbourhood oracle* of the system.